mytestbed/omf/doc/RESOURCE_PROXY.md

       end
     end

+## Organise resource proxy modules

+### Define inline

+If you have a rather simple resource controller, with minimal set of features, like the ones described in this tutorial, you could just define these modules as part of the RC script.

-## Include resource proxy modules as part of the default package
+### Include resource proxy modules in the default package

 The default location of resource proxy definition files are located in the directory [omf\_rc/lib/omf\_rc/resource\_proxy](https://github.com/mytestbed/omf/tree/master/omf_rc/lib/omf_rc/resource_proxy).

-If you would like to include these resource proxy definitions as part of default resource controller package, save them under this default directory, following this naming convention: OmfRc::ResourceProxy::Engine will register a proxy named :engine, and saved to file omf\_rc/lib/omf\_rc/resource\_proxy/engine.rb
+If you wish your feature set could be available as part of the default package, save them under this default directory, following this naming convention: OmfRc::ResourceProxy::Engine will register a proxy named :engine, and saved to file omf\_rc/lib/omf\_rc/resource\_proxy/engine.rb

 To load these default resource proxies, simple call a load method provided by ResourceFactory class in your resource controller script (e.g. engine\_control.rb)

     OmfRc::ResourceFactory.load_default_resource_proxies

+Commit your definition files into the git repository and simply send us a pull request.

+### Package your proxy definition files as OMF extension gem

+### Refactor common features into resource utilities

+If a set of features can be shared among different types of resources, it is a good idea to refactor them into resource utilities.

+Take this engine test example, if we have more than one type of engine needs to be tested, and they could all be able to adjust throttle, we can create a utility for this.

+    module OmfRc::Util::Throttle
+      include OmfRc::ResourceProxyDSL

+      register_utility :throttle

+      register_configure :throttle do |resource, value|
+        resource.metadata.throttle = value.to_f / 100.0
+      end
+    end

+Then include this utility inside the engine resource proxy file by using:

+    utility :throttle

+You could also overwrite a property definition provided by the utility, by registering it again using the same name.

 ## Full DSL methods list